vince-ntx/Aldor/README.md

-Aldor: Banking infrastructure built with Rust
+Aldor: Banking infrastructure written in Rust
 ---------
 ### Core Features
 - Deposit or withdraw funds from the bank